 Savannah has been able to work with the American Foundation for Suicide Prevention and has been in attendance for the signing of three different Arkansas laws governing suicide prevention for the state.

 Savannah is currently a first year law student at the University of Arkansas School of Law.
 She hopes to use her law degree to help nonprofit organizations and advocacy groups.

 She is an active 24 year old who loves to play basketball, loves to sing, and loves anything that involves her 1 and a half year old Cavalier King Charles Spaniel dog!

 This year, as Miss Arkansas USA 2019, Savannah wants to continue her work with suicide prevention and awareness.
 She also wants to inspire young girls to be more and do more.
-Her story is one of a humble beginning that will lead to the Miss USA stage in 2019, and she hopes that she can example of what women can achieve when they work hard and dream big.
+Her story is one of a humble beginning that lead to placing in the Top 5 at the 2019 Miss USA pageant in Reno Tahoe.
+Savannah hopes that she can example of what women can achieve when they work hard and dream big.